CaptionX vs Submagic: Submagic Was Built for TikTok. Your Premiere Timeline Deserves Better.

 Try CaptionX Free Inside Premiere Pro

-Free captions every month.
-57+ languages.
+Free to start.
+100+ languages.
 No browser.
 No upload.
 Native Premiere Pro integration.